aviallon/AllegroPP/README.md

 }
 ```

-I'll give more detailed examples in a dedicated folder (see example0 for multiwindow example)
+I'll give more detailed examples in a dedicated folder (see example0 for a complex multi-window example, with heavy animation)